certifysphere/main-website/docs/labs/workshops/react-express-workshop/2-react-frontend.md

 This will start the development server, and the application will open in your default web browser at [http://localhost:3000](http://localhost:3000).

+At this point, you should see the heading "Schools Listing App" and a message saying "No Data Found" on the web page.
+This is expected because we haven't built the backend REST API yet.
+The frontend React app is currently trying to fetch data from the backend, but since the API endpoints don't exist, it shows the "No Data Found" message.

+In the next chapter, we will build the backend REST API using Node.js, Express, and MongoDB.
+Once the backend API is ready, we will come back to the frontend React app and connect it to the backend to perform CRUD operations on the schools data.

+Stay tuned for the next chapter, where we'll dive into building the backend REST API!

 ## Conclusion

 Congratulations!
 You have successfully built a simple React application for managing schools' data with basic CRUD operations.
-In this tutorial, you learned how to set up a development environment, create React components, use React hooks, manage state, and interact with a mock service to perform CRUD operations.
+In this tutorial, you learned how to set up a development environment, create React components, use React hooks, manage state, and interact with a real MongoDB database using the Fetch API to perform CRUD operations.

 Remember, this is just a basic example, and there's much more you can do to enhance this application.
 Some possible improvements include:

 - Styling the UI with CSS or using UI libraries like Bootstrap or Material UI.
-- Connecting the front-end to a real backend API to persist data.
 - Implementing user authentication and authorization to secure the application.
 - Adding form validation for better user experience.